Arne Berner

-Arne Morten Berner (15 November 1927 – 9 December 1988) was a Finnish liberal politician who held many ministerial offices.
+Arne Morten Berner (15 November 1927 – 9 December 1988) was a Finnish Liberal politician who held many ministerial offices.

 Career

+Berner began his political career in the Liberal League, which merged with the People's Party of Finland in 1965 to form the Liberal People's Party (LKP).
 He served as a Member of Parliament for six years from 1966–1972.
 From 1970–1971 he was appointed as both Minister of Trade and Industry and Deputy Minister of Health and Social Affairs.
 He was appointed as Minister of Trade and Industry again from 1976–1977.
 In 1982, he was appointed as Deputy Minister of Foreign Affairs, Deputy Minister of Trade and Industry and Chairman of the Liberal People's Party.

 Personal life

 His grandfather Sören Berner founded the family company Berner in 1883.
-His father Rolf B. Berner and his older brothers Harry Berner and Erik Berner were all CEOs of the company.
+His father Rolf Berner and his older brothers Harry Berner and Erik Berner were all CEOs of the company.
 Arne worked as a manager.